Please CLICK ON the logo below to visit our new website for Primary and Secondary School Direct Teacher Training:

 It may be possible to consider a third assessment only route, whereby the student is awarded QTS (Qualified Teacher Status) and is ‘self-funded’ at a lower cost of £5,500, which is not covered by a student loan.

-The main School Direct routes carry the award of qualified teacher status (QTS) if successful and also lead to the award of a postgraduate certificate in education (PGCE) with credits towards a Master’s Degree awarded by Winchester University.
+The main School Direct routes carry the award of qualified teacher status (QTS) if successful and also lead to the award of a Post Graduate Certificate in Education (PGCE) with credits towards a Master’s Degree (Level 7) awarded by Winchester University.
+Please note that Level 7 is the highest award possible.

 Because the financial support arrangements change each year, click on the link to see if you are eligible for a training bursary or scholarship